Cyber-Wolfe/Netflix_and_Analyze/README.md

 ## Overview of the Project:
-The project is to analyse movie critic data to determine if there are implicit biases from each site.
-The critic plays a role in success of movies.Our findings will show movie critic ratings and whether there is a trend of biased movie reviews based on genre between the critic services.
-This topic was selected because critic reviews vary from site to site.
-It may be by 10 points or 50 points, and we are trying to analyse if one movie critic source is better than another for certain genres.
+The project is to analyse movie critic data to determine if there are implicit biases from Netflix, Metacritic, IMDB, and Hidden Gems.
+The critic plays a role in the success of movies and our findings will show if movie critic ratings are unbiased and don't show a trend of biased movie reviews based on genre from said critic services.
+This topic was selected because critic reviews vary from site to site and it's hard to understand if a movie is truly good because of its merit or if a certain site doesn't like said movie genres.
+We also want to uncover whether certain sites are a better source of reviews for a certain genre of movie than others.

 ### Question Answered:
 * Use the dataset to find a bias in the critic review score: